DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 ### Wand

-Move your right hand and the wand moves
+Move your right hand and the wand moves (motion controlled)

 Can't see it?
 Try pressing the trigger to cast a spell.
 If it still doesn't appear, you may need to restart the game